 In 2012, CREC acquired Brockton Apartments, a 284-unit apartment community located in Indianapolis, Indiana, within the highly desirable area of Indianapolis known as Broad Ripple.

-The lack of available land to build apartments near the complex provides a barrier for competition.
-The community is located within a strong school system and offers an abundance of restaurants, cafes, shopping and entertainment options.
+The lack of available land to build apartments near the community provides a barrier for new competition.
+The community is located within a strong school system and offers an abundance of nearby restaurants, cafes, shopping and entertainment options.
 Additionally, Brockton Apartments is within commuting distance to more than 1 million jobs (according to U.S. BUREAU OF LABOR STATISTICS – November 2020).

 Brockton Apartments is tucked away within a quaint neighborhood, giving it a true sense of community.
-The stable tenant base and favorable unit mix, with 21 different floor plans, creates an attractive environment for a broad range of tenants.
-A strong amenity package includes two swimming pools, fitness center, clubhouse, garages and carports for tenants.
+The stable tenant base and favorable unit mix, with 21 different floor plans, creates an attractive environment for a broad range of residents.
+A desirable amenity package includes two swimming pools, fitness center, clubhouse, garages and carports for residents.

-The purchase price of $45,000 per unit represented a significant discount to replacement cost.
+The purchase price of $45,000 per apartment represented a significant discount to replacement cost.
 The seller owned the property for decades and was willing to sell at a discount if given nine months to acquire a “1031 Exchange” replacement property.
 CREC agreed to a delayed close, and at acquisition placed a HUD loan on the property.
-CREC refinanced the property in August of 2017, returning over 145% of invested capital back to investors, and investors have received distributions every quarter since the refinance.
+Through a refinance in August of 2017 and a supplemental loan in August of 2021, CREC has returned to investors via distributions an amount that exceeds their invested capital.
+Investors have received distributions every quarter since the refinance.

 - Asset Location: Broad Ripple neighborhood (Indianapolis, IN)